The Pulse of K-Entertainment

 Why the Ice Cream milestone still matters in 2026

 "Ice Cream" reached No. 13 on the Billboard Hot 100 in 2020 and remains one of BLACKPINK's most recognizable English-heavy crossover singles, as reported by Billboard.
 According to Billboard's chart context, the collaboration still reads as one of the clearest early bridges between BLACKPINK's YouTube scale and US pop-radio visibility.
 That chart peak gave the track instant visibility, but the billion-view jump says something bigger about staying power.
 Plenty of K-pop collaborations spike early and fade once fandom goals move on.
 "Ice Cream" did not.
-The video kept pulling viewers because it sits at the intersection of BLACKPINK's visual precision, Selena Gomez's pop reach, and an era when YouTube still functioned as the clearest scoreboard for global fandom size.
+The video kept pulling viewers because it sat at the intersection of BLACKPINK's visual precision, Selena Gomez's pop reach, and an era when YouTube still functioned as the clearest scoreboard for global fandom size.
 It also helps that the video is unmistakable.
 The pastel sets, toy-box styling, and candy-colored absurdity are not subtle, but that is exactly why the clip remains easy to revisit and easy for casual listeners to remember.
-Sometimes maximal pop ages better than the discourse around it.

 BLACKPINK's YouTube machine is still unmatched

-Soompi reported that "Ice Cream" now joins "DDU-DU DDU-DU," "Kill This Love," "BOOMBAYAH," "As If It's Your Last," "How You Like That," and "Pink Venom" among BLACKPINK's group videos above 1 billion views.
+Billboard confirmed that "Ice Cream" now sits alongside BLACKPINK staples like "Pink Venom" and "DDU-DU DDU-DU" in the group's billion-view tier, while Yonhap's agency-cited total shows how much deeper the broader catalog has become.
 That list is ridiculous on its own.
 It also explains why BLACKPINK keeps resetting the standard for what K-pop scale looks like on video platforms.
 This is not just about one hit getting lucky in the algorithm.
 It is a repeatable catalog pattern, and it strengthens the case laid out in our BLACKPINK DEADLINE breakdown that the group has turned every era into a long-tail asset.
 Fan reaction across Reddit and X has been exactly what you would expect, equal parts celebration, scoreboard posting, and another round of debate about where "Ice Cream" ranks in the group's discography.
 We will be honest.
 It may never be every Blink's favorite BLACKPINK single, but a billion views is a brutal way to win the argument that the song stuck.

 Official Ice Cream teaser title card from BLACKPINK and Selena Gomez's YouTube teaser